aleksandra-kim/gsa-dash/README.rst

 - No unit in the activity amount in the top menu
 - No pre-commit hooks, tests and docs
 - Could not make it a python package so far
+- LCIA scores are not computed in parallel
+- Filtering in tha GSA table mixes up the alternating row colors

 .. _pyscaffold-notes: